 Never use an open flame to test for gas leaks.

-Check for leaks with the leak gauge each time the gas valve at the tank is opened, and each day during periods of prolonged used.
 When testing for gas line leaks with a soapy water solution, DO NOT use a detergent containing ammonia or chlorine.
-These substances may generate a chemical reaction causing corrosion to gas lines resulting in dangerous leak conditions.
+These substances may generate a chemical reaction causing corrosion to gas lines, resulting in dangerous leak conditions.